jrhcorp2023Git/Project00005/README.md

 - Command line access (Windows PowerShell, macOS Terminal, or Linux shell) Setup Instructions
 Step‑by‑step instructions for building and running the project.
-(We’ll expand this once queries and tests are finalized.)
+Run the schema and inserts files to build the database, then execute queries and tests to confirm outputs.

 ---